danielfullerton/nightbot-go/README.md

 queue and current song in a widget, which could then be rendered on a streaming tool such as OBS.
 ### Goals of the project
 - Build an application that balances ease of use with modularity and customization.
-- Provide as many integrations as possible with NightBot, enabling the creation of widgets to present the data of these integrations via web views.
+- Provide as many integrations as possible with NightBot, enabling the creation of widgets to present the data of these integrations via a web view(s).
 - Make the application portable, with the ability to use it in a Docker container, on a local machine, on a hosted web server, or a Raspberry Pi.
 Any device that can run web technologies can serve up the application.
 ### Example High-Level Usage Overview